 2. Develop Your Investment Company Business Plan

-One of the most important steps in starting an investment company is to develop your own business plan.
+One of the most important steps in starting an investment firm is to develop your own investment company business plan.
 The process of creating your plan ensures that you fully understand your market and your business strategy.
 The plan also provides you with a roadmap to follow and if needed, to present to funding sources to raise capital for your business.

 Your business plan should include the following sections: